 Life is an incredibly mixed bag.
 It’s all kinds of things – beauty, ugliness, joy, pain – thrown together in no particularly organized fashion, and it can be challenging to sort through, or to feel like we have enough space in our heads, hearts, and schedules to pay adequate attention to each piece of our own lives and the world around us that competes for our attention.
 Sometimes navigating it all can become overwhelming.
 Sometimes the struggles and the pain eclipse the good.
 As humans, we long for purpose, meaning, fulfillment, peace, well-being, and belonging, and those are not always easy things to find.

 Counselling provides a safe space for people to open up, express themselves, and be listened to.
 It is a collaborative and relational process through which people can explore and discover things about themselves, acquire helpful strategies for positive change, learn new ways of thinking or understanding, or work towards healing.

-Maria’s areas of special interest include life transitions, identity formation, cultural adaptation, life purpose questions, anxiety, stress, depression, and grief.
-She has a particular interest in the impact of life transitions, loss, and changes in place on identity and mental health.
+Maria’s areas of special interest include: depression; anxiety; life transitions; cultural adjustment; and life purpose questions.
+She has a particular interest in the impact of life transitions, loss, and migration/changes in place on identity and mental health.

 • Wilfrid Laurier University, Master of Social Work

 • Renison University College, University of Waterloo, Bachelor of Social Work (Honours)

 • Calvin College, Bachelor of Arts, International Development Studies